-From 928 AD to 944 AD, the capital of the Khmer Empire was moved from Angkor to Koh Ker.
-This was the only interruption in the almost 500 year history of the Khmer Capital at Angkor.
+Koh Ker was the capital of the Khmer Empire from 928 AD to 944 AD.
+This was the only interruption in the almost 500-year history of the Khmer Capital being at Angkor.
 About 20 years after the establishment of the capital at Angkor, there was a breakdown in the line succession for reasons that are unclear, and in 928 AD King Jayavarman IV, probably a usurper to the throne, created a new capital at Koh Ker.

-Whatever the reasons for the move to Koh Ker, King Jayavarman IV created a large royal capital of Brahmanic temples, shrines, and prasats, which surrounded a huge Rahal (baray).
+Whatever the reasons for the move to Koh Ker, King Jayavarman IV created a large royal capital of Brahmanic temples, shrines, and prasats (towers), which surrounded a huge Rahal (a baray or water tank).
 King Jayavarman IV ruled at Koh Ker for 20 years until his death in 941 AD, and King Hashavarman II, his son, would remain at Koh Ker for some 3 years before returning the capital to Angkor.

 - Private Angkor Wat & Royal Temples Excursion

 - Royal Palace, Silver Pagoda & Independence Monument Half-Day Tour